 The Centre is staffed by Outdoor and Environmental Education Specialist, Levi Moore (BES, M.Sc.).

 Levi has spent considerable time in the field, working as a Wildlife Biologist, and enjoys bringing his experience to the activities offered at Wrigley Corners.
 Despite having a degree in Environmental Studies and Geography, and a Masters Degree in Biology, Levi gained most of his knowledge by “getting out there!”
 He hopes that, if nothing else, students who visit Wrigley Corners will be inspired to explore nature for themselves.

-At Wrigley Corners, we focus primarily on grades 7 to 12.
+At Wrigley Corners, we focus primarily on Grades 7 to 12.
 Programs include Bird Banding, Pond Study, Forest Management and Population Studies.
-See the Programs page(s) for more detailed descriptions about what we do here.

 2366 Spragues Rd., Ayr Ontario, N0B 1E0